akrsh47/Password-Generator/README.md

 ## Features
--**Strong password generation** : Generated passwords are complex and secure.
+- **Strong password generation** : Generated passwords are complex and secure.
 - **Adjustable password length** : Choose you desired password length from 8 to 12 to generate password that fit your needs.
 - **Simple user interface**- : Easy to use interface for quick password generation.